 In addition, there are a variety of national and local taxes.
-These include the tax on new constructions, hotel tax, royalty tax, advertising tax, etc.
+These include hotel tax, royalty tax, advertising tax, etc.

 5 Capital Gains

 5.1 Is there a special set of rules for taxing capital gains and losses?

 There are no specific capital gains taxes for corporate income tax subjects.
 As a general rule, capital gains are included in the business profit of the entity and are taxed at the same rate of 15%.